honusz/Tonalite/docs/groups/changing_group_settings.md

 ### Name

 The full name of the group.
-This can be any length needed to be descriptive.
+This can be any length needed to be descriptive though we suggest that you keep it short so as to fit into the interface easily.

-### Short Name

-A shorter version of the group's name for display in the interface.